ldrrp/lochnas.com/content/apps/nextcloud.md

 ## Details

 This is a template to add this container to your nas setup full functional with matching permissions and settings that of lochnas repo.
+If you havent already done so you must enable [nginx](/apps/nginx/) container first.

 Original maintainer [Nextcloud](https://hub.docker.com/_/nextcloud), [mariadb](https://hub.docker.com/_/mariadb)